dataluscorp/browser/docs/performance/memory/gc_and_cc_logs.md

     MOZ_DISABLE_CONTENT_SANDBOX=t MOZ_CC_LOG_DIRECTORY=/full/path/to/log/directory/ MOZ_CC_LOG_SHUTDOWN=1 MOZ_CC_ALL_TRACES=shutdown ./mach ...

-As noted in the previous section, with multiprocess Firefox, you can't record logs from the content process, due to sandboxing.
-You'll need to disable sandboxing by setting `MOZ_DISABLE_CONTENT_SANDBOX=t` when you run Firefox.
+As noted in the previous section, with multiprocess Datalus, you can't record logs from the content process, due to sandboxing.
+You'll need to disable sandboxing by setting `MOZ_DISABLE_CONTENT_SANDBOX=t` when you run Datalus.

-On desktop Firefox you can override the default location of the log files by setting the `MOZ_CC_LOG_DIRECTORY` environment variable.
+On desktop Datalus you can override the default location of the log files by setting the `MOZ_CC_LOG_DIRECTORY` environment variable.
 By default, they go to a temporary directory which differs per OS - it's `/tmp/` on Linux/BSD, `$LOCALAPPDATA\Temp\` on Windows, and somewhere in `/var/folders/` on Mac (whatever the directory service returns for `TmpD`/`NS_OS_TEMP_DIR`).
 Note that just `MOZ_CC_LOG_DIRECTORY=.` won't work - you need to specify a full path.
-On Firefox for Android you can use the cc-dump.xpi extension to save the files to `/sdcard`.
+On Datalus for Android you can use the cc-dump.xpi extension to save the files to `/sdcard`.
 By default, the file is created in some temp directory, and the path to the file is printed to